310mc/https-310mc.github.io-tl/source/_posts/management_story/shinobu.md

 We don't have unit activities today, and I had a lot of spare time, to be honest…

-I'm excellent at finding items, so please do ask for my help again if you ever need it~♪
+I excel at finding items, so please do ask for my help again if you ever need it~♪

 However… What sort of basketball practice would cause you to launch the ball all the way over here?
 {% endbubble %}